LaGen: Towards Autoregressive LiDAR Scene Generation: Related Work

-\paragraph{LiDAR Data Forecasting.} Point cloud prediction \cite{mersch2022self, weng2021inverting, weng2022s2net, wilson2023argoverse} is a fundamental self-supervised task in autonomous driving, where multiple frames of historical point clouds are used as input to predict future point clouds.
-Early works focused on estimating scene flow between consecutive point clouds to forecast future point cloud sequences \cite{liu2019flownet3d, zhai2021optical}.
-However, such approaches typically incur high computational costs, limiting their practical applicability.
+\textbf{LiDAR Data Forecasting.} Point cloud prediction \cite{mersch2022self, weng2021inverting, weng2022s2net, wilson2023argoverse} is a fundamental self-supervised task in autonomous driving, where multiple frames of historical point clouds are used as input to predict future point clouds.
+Early work predicted future point cloud sequences by predicting scene flow \cite{liu2019flownet3d, zhai2021optical}.
 Recent studies have started to directly predict from raw point cloud data \cite{luo2023pcpnet, pal2024atppnet, weng2021inverting, weng2022s2net}.
 4D-Occ \cite{khurana2023point} predicts point clouds from the perspective of geometric occupancy prediction, which further improves prediction accuracy.
-ViDAR \cite{yang2024visual} focuses on visual point cloud prediction, using historical images to predict future point clouds, and thereby improves performance in downstream applications to some extent.
-These prediction-based frameworks typically require multiple frames of historical input, yet still cannot accurately predict long-horizon LiDAR scenes and lack interactivity.
+ViDAR \cite{yang2024visual} focuses on visual point cloud prediction, using historical images to forecast future point clouds, which improves its performance in downstream applications to some extent.
+These frameworks typically require multiple frames of historical input, yet still cannot accurately predict long-horizon LiDAR scenes and lack interactivity.